 Who Gets It:

 MS is most commonly diagnosed in young adults.
 Eighty percent of MS patients develop MS between the ages of 16 and 45.
-Women are more frequently diagnosed with MS by at least 2 to 1.
-MS is the leading cause of disability in young women and the second leading cause of disability in young men.
-MS is more common among Caucasians than Blacks, Hispanics or Asians and has often been considered a disease that predominantly affects those of Northern European decent.
+Women are more frequently diagnosed with MS by around 3 to 1.
+MS is a significant cause of disability in younger adults.

 How It’s Treated:

-It's only been since 1993 that medications have been available to treat MS. Today there are 14 agents approved by the FDA for the treatment of MS, but these drugs are only partially effective.
+It’s only been since 1993 that medications have been available to treat MS. Today there are dozens of agents approved by the FDA for the treatment of MS, but these drugs are only partially effective.
 Research efforts to improve MS treatment are ongoing, and much of that research is being done by the RMMSC right here in Colorado.
 An encouraging new frontier is exploring potential strategies for neuroprotection and neurorepair.